MrGreenBoutiqueOffices/knx2ha/README.md

   Allows manual adjustments and overrides for entity types and names.
 - 🌍 **Next.js Frontend**<br>
   Web interface for uploading, previewing, and exporting configurations.
+ - 🔁 **Export/Import Configuration**<br>
+   Save your parsed catalog plus all manual overrides to a JSON file and load it later or share with colleagues.

 ## Getting Started